Trigger points are an often-overlooked source of musculoskeletal pain

-But if these noninvasive approaches (including self-treatment) are not enough, trigger point injections—performed by a physician, such as a physiatrist or osteopath—may be a reasonable next step.
+But if these noninvasive approaches (including self-treatment; please see below) are not enough, trigger point injections—performed by a physician, such as a physiatrist or osteopath—may be a reasonable next step.

 Trigger point injections involve injecting a substance—usually a local anesthetic—directly into the trigger point to inactivate it.
 Sometimes “dry needling” is done, in which an empty needle is put into the spot and briefly moved around.
 The precise mechanism is not known, but the therapy may help by stimulating blood flow, reducing spasms or causing changes in substances that stimulate pain.
 The needle stimulus might also act as a counter-irritant or, depending on the substance injected, the injections might block certain neurotransmitters or metabolic processes involved with pain.

 Here’s a look at some of the more recent research on trigger point injections.

 A 2009 study from Oregon Health and Science University School of Medicine and other institutions found that injections of a local anesthetic into the trapezius muscle in the shoulder resulted in immediate—but temporary—improvement in range of neck motion and pain levels in people with whiplash.

 A 2010 review in the Journal of Foot and Ankle Research found some evidence that trigger point injections were effective for plantar heel pain (both dry needling and/or injections of substances), though it noted that the quality of studies was poor.